-The Company received a dividend of £0.4m from Gemserv Limited in the year and all shares held have been transferred out.
+The Company received a dividend of £0.1m from Electralink Limited in the year.

-The Directors have reviewed the recoverability of the carrying value of the investments at 31 March 2023 and are satisfied that the carrying amount is not more than the recoverable amount.
+The Directors have reviewed the recoverability of the carrying value of the investments at 31 March 2024 and are satisfied that the carrying amount is not more than the recoverable amount.